sigsum/sigsum/policy-maintenance.md

 ### Decide quorum definition

-Once a set of witnesses has been decided, consider how to group them depending on dependencies between witnesses.
+Once a set of witnesses has been decided, we need to consider how to group them depending on dependencies between witnesses (see above).

 For example, several witnesses being tied to the same organization can be a reason to place those witnesses in a group.

 For each [witness group
 definition](https://git.glasklar.is/sigsum/core/sigsum-go/-/blob/main/doc/policy.md#defining-a-witness-group),
-the number `k` is decided in a way that balances security and availability, taking into account all relevant information about the witnesses and groups involved.
+the number `k` is decided to strike a balance between security and availability.
+This assessment is subjective and based on what we know about the group.

 ### Decide a set of logs

+Similar to witness selection, log selection is a two-step procedure.

-#### Hard requirements for logs
+#### Step 1: Hard requirements for logs

 The following are hard requirements for logs:

-- There must be an about page for the log.
+- There must be an *about page* for the log.
+Here, the operator declares information about the log and surrounding operations.

-- The about page must contain a commitment to keep the log available and supporting the appropriate versions of the relevant specifications for at least 12 months starting from the time when the policy is to be published.
+- The about page must contain a commitment to keep the log available with interoperable specifications for at least 12 months (starting from the time when the policy is to be published).

 - The log must be witnessed by all the witnesses needed for our policy.